 Or maybe you were contacted by a lender offering ultra-low refinance rates and big monthly savings.

-In this case, it’s not uncommon to wonder if the FHA Streamline program is a scam.
+In this case, you may wonder if the FHA Streamline program is a scam.

-While it might sound too good to be true, the FHA Streamline is a perfectly legit refinance program backed by the Federal Housing Administration.
-It can offer a simplified, low–doc application process and below–market rates.
+While it might sound too good to be true, the FHA Streamline Refinance is a perfectly legit refinance loan backed by the Federal Housing Administration.
+It can offer a simplified, low–doc application process and below-market rates.